gRally/gRally.github.io/_pages/roadmap.md

 The `Near term` stuff are things that we're working on or we plan to do shortly {: .notice--success}

-### Codriver Improvements
-<div id="container95" class="gRally-progress"></div>
-We work on a improved codriver `AI` that follow better the speed and the driving style of the driver, avoiding to call the notes lately and in a wrong time.

 ### Ryggesbro
 <div id="container90" class="gRally-progress"></div>
 A new gravel stage set in a swedish forest :evergreen_tree: built with the help of [Moose](https://holymooses.com/PRL/blog.php) procedural stage creator.